Adam Firestorm: Career

-Early life and career
+Early career (1995-1996)

 Firestorm first became involved in wrestling as a writer for the magazine Northwest Wrestler, which covered wrestling in Oregon, Washington State, and British Columbia.
 He later went on to become editor of the publication.
 Some time later, Firestorm and fellow Northwest Wrestler staff member James Olson were hired by West Coast Championship Wrestling to take over publishing their official event program.
 In addition, Firestorm worked as timekeeper, ring announcer, ring crew, and videographer at different periods.
 He released two videotape during this time, WCCW Mat Mayhem, and Ring Wars.

 Trained for the ring primarily by WCCW (and later ECCW) wrestler/promoter "Gorgeous" Michelle Starr, he also trained for three months with former WWE Women's Champion Velvet McIntyre.

 When a wrestler failed to appear for an ECCW (Extreme Canadian Championship Wrestling) tour of Vancouver Island in March 1996, Firestorm was called into action under the masked guise of El Antorcha.
 He won his debut match (a steel cage match) against Skull Manson in Port Alberni, BC.